ivolga-tech/humansignals-devops/docs/src/verify.md

 ## TODO

-After instalation is done, go to the server where are Humansignals is deployed and run thic command:
+After installation is done, go to the server where are HumanSignals is deployed and run this command:

 ```sh
 $ kubectl -n humansignals get all
 ```
-You will see somthing like this:
+You will see something like this:

 ![pods](images/kube_get_all.png)

 Check that all pods are running or complete.
-At the end of check that completions are done
+At the end of check that completions are done.

 ![completions](images/completions.png)

 After it check your deployment from web browser.

-if you dont have real hostname, you need to edit yor hosts file.
+If you do not have real hostname, you need to edit your `hosts` file.

 ```sh
 $ sudo nano /etc/hosts